- This program has passed.

 - John Callas, a JPL physicist who was the Project Manager for the Mars Exploration Rover project from March 2006 to the end of the project in September 2019.

-- Laura Danly, an astronomer who recently retired as Curator of the Griffith Observatory in Los Angeles.
+- Dr. Laura Danly, an astronomer who recently retired as Curator of the Griffith Observatory in Los Angeles.

 - William Stout, a CAC Signature Artist of world renown, known for his diverse body of work that includes themed entertainment and motion picture design, comic book art, book illustration, public murals and dynamic yet accurate reconstructions of prehistoric life.